AndersenJordan/dockerised-dashboard-in-linux/README.md

 # Executing workflow
 To execute the workflow, perform the following steps:
-1. cd to the directory of the repo and activate the Python virtual environment by running:

-	$ ./.venv/Scripts/activate
+1. It is recommended that a Python virtual environment be created in the root folder of this repo.

 2. OPTION: If using a Linux OS, run the following command to ensure line endings are in Unix-style: